-Michael D. Farren is a Research Fellow at the Mercatus Center at George Mason University.
-His research focuses on the effects of government favoritism toward particular businesses, industries, and occupations, specializing in labor, economic development, and transportation issues.
+Michael D. Farren is a senior research fellow at the Mercatus Center at George Mason University.
+His research focuses on the effects of government favoritism toward particular businesses, industries and occupations, and he specializes in labor, economic development and transportation issues.

-Michael received his PhD in applied economics from Ohio State University and received the Frédéric Bastiat Fellowship from the Mercatus Center.
-He is also licensed as a Professional Engineer and received his MS in transportation engineering and BS in civil engineering from Ohio State University.
+Farren earned his doctorate in applied economics at Ohio State University and was awarded the Mercatus Center's Frédéric Bastiat Fellowship.
+He is also licensed as a professional engineer and received his master's in transportation engineering and a bachelor's in civil engineering from Ohio State University.